juergenweb/FrontendForms/README.md

 ```

 * **usernameSyntax**\
   Checks if the entered username only contains a-z0-9-_. characters - useful for registration or profile form.
+Returns true if username contains only allowed characters, otherwise false.

 Parameter: validation name